Best Quiet Desk Fans for Office 2026: 11 Compared (7 Sources)

 With 25 dB at its lowest setting and 9 granular speed options, the CF714S lets you find the exact airflow-noise balance for shared office environments.
 Settings 1-3 are nearly inaudible and will not be picked up by video call microphones.
 Smart features include WiFi control, 120-degree oscillation, and a 12-hour timer.
 Tech Advisor highlights its strong performance among smart desk fans. [src3, src7]

 The AM06 uses Dyson's Air Multiplier technology to amplify airflow 15 times without exposed blades, making it 75% quieter than previous Dyson models.
 The 10-speed remote control, sleep timer, and easy-clean bladeless design justify the premium for executives or noise-sensitive professionals.
-No blade turbulence means smooth, consistent airflow. [src3, src4]
+No blade turbulence means smooth, consistent airflow.
+As of May 2026 the AM06 shows "Currently unavailable" on Amazon US — manufacturer-discontinued, with only sporadic third-party reseller stock.
+Buyers seeking a current Dyson bladeless fan should look at Dyson's newer Cool / Pure Cool series instead. [src3, src4]

 Best for Tight Desk Space: Vornado Pivot Clip (~$25) — Check price